Who doesn’t love free things? We all do, right?

-Some of these features include GPS tracking, which allows you to keep a tab on your drivers on road, and analytics, which shows you data like fuel usage and distance traveled.
+Some of these features include GPS tracking, which allows you to keep a tab on your drivers on the various road trips, and analytics, which you data like fuel usage and distance traveled.
 Such data will help you make better decisions for your business.

-- Allows you to plot an unlimited number of stops and optimizes the routes for you.
+Paid route planners may allow you to plot unlimited stops and optimize the routes for you.

 Final Words for Choosing the Best Free Route Planner with Unlimited Stops

-We have laid out the pros and cons of 10 free route planner apps and how they fare against a paid delivery driver app.
-The ultimate decision is yours, but our advice is to invest in a quality route planner app.
+You need to choose the right route planning software to optimize routes.
+So, we have laid out the pros and cons of the top 10 free route planner apps and how they fare against a paid route planning app.
+The ultimate decision is yours, but we advise investing in a quality multi-stop route planner app.
 Even if you have to pay for it, it’ll be more profitable in the long run.

 So do you have any questions about free route planner apps?
-Please feel free to leave your comments below.
+Happy?
+If so, please feel free to leave your comments below.